caydenmb/RedHunllefShuffleRaffle/README.md

-A wager tracking (Shuffle.com) website for the streamer redhunllef.
+A wager tracking and raffle (Shuffle.com) website for the streamer redhunllef.